On the Inside (The Walking Dead): Plot

 Connie and Virgil shelter in a house they find in the woods while on the run from walkers, while in another forested area Kelly searches for Connie.
 Daryl remains at the Reapers' hideout, where he witnesses Carver interrogate Frost.
 Pope tasks Daryl with continuing the interrogation.
 Frost reveals that they're meeting up at a yellow house when Daryl cuts one of his fingers off, and Leah agrees to lead a team to investigate the house.
 Leah asks Daryl to come with them, which upsets Carver.

 At the house, while checking to see if it's clear, Connie spots eyes looking back at her through the bathroom medicine cabinet.
 She takes Virgil to the bathroom, but the eyes are gone.
 As they walk back to the main room, a moving wall closes between them, trapping them in different rooms.
 Connie is attacked by a feral person and escapes; Virgil is also attacked but manages to stab the feral.

 Kelly comes across a camp in the woods that Connie stayed at with Virgil, finding a small journal Connie was keeping.
 She is eventually joined by Carol, Rosita, and Magna, who are annoyed that Kelly didn't tell anyone where she was going before she left, but agree to help her look for Connie.

 When Leah's search party arrives at the yellow house, Daryl covertly signals Maggie, Negan, Gabriel, and Elijah, who hide in a compartment in the floor to avoid the Reapers.
 The Reapers search until they come upon Maggie's house.
 Finding it empty, Daryl suggests they could have escaped out the back, but Carver is suspicious.
 He questions if Daryl is loyal to the Reapers, but Leah suggests they check the remaining houses.
 Carver finds the hidden door but upon lifting up the carpet, it is empty.

-In the room, Virgil tells Connie to leave him, but she insists that she's not leaving, and he agrees to go with her.
+After the two are reunited, Virgil tells Connie to leave him, but she insists that she's not leaving, and he agrees to go with her.
 They run out of the room with and are ambushed by the feral people.
 While fighting, Virgil is stabbed repeatedly.
 Connie hides Virgil behind her and covers herself in guts from a walker, before letting the walkers in to devour the ferals.
 Connie and Virgil are attacked again outside, but the ferals are killed by slingshot.
 Kelly, Carol, Rosita, and Magna run over to Connie, as the two sisters embrace.

 After checking all the buildings, Leah's group arrive back at Meridian and tell Pope that they didn't find anyone.
 They see the zombified Frost tied to a pole, and Pope says that he got everything he needed out of Frost, before bringing Carver inside Meridian.